Frequently Asked Questions

 - What happened to Stefan Landsberger's Chinese Propaganda Poster Pages?

-We do not own the copyrights over the images.
+We do not own the copyrights over the images, and we do not mediate in copyright questions.
 It is the responsibility of the user to determine and satisfy copyright or other use restrictions when publishing or otherwise distributing images from our collections.

 The posters, as a form of political advertising, were intended to reach the largest possible audience.
 Although the designs of some of the posters are based on original art works (oil painting, watercolors, woodcuts, etc.), the reproductions (i.e., the posters) can hardly be called originals.